Steinaver/frontend-core/src/features/AuthByUsername/README.md

-## Фича для авторизации по имени пользователя
+## Feature for authentication by username